-Bishkek is the capital city of Kyrgyzstan and it is located on the northern border, very close to Kazakhstan.
+Bishkek is the capital city of Kyrgyzstan and it is located on the northern border, very close to neighboring Kazakhstan.
 The city has wide boulevards and that adds a very pleasant aspect to the city.
-Additionally, Bishkek is surrounded by the Tian Shan Mountain range which provides majestic mountain views from within.
+Additionally, the Tian Shan Mountain range surrounds the city and provides majestic mountain views from within.

-The central square in Bishkek was built under Soviet rule in 1986 to commemorate 60 years as a the Kyrgyz Soviet Socialist Republic.
+In the center of Bishkek is Ala-Too Square.
+The Soviets originally built the square in 1986 to commemorate 60 years as the Kyrgyz Soviet Socialist Republic.
 As a result, a giant statue of Lenin was at that time placed in the middle of the square.

 Manas is an important figure in Kyrgyz history because he united the 40 tribes and therefore preserved the Kyrgyz culture for posterity.
-As a result, he was chosen as a symbol of unification for the Bishkek people because of the ethnic tensions that had arisen in the country post independence.
+Indeed, ethnic tensions had arisen in the country post independence.
+As a result, Manas would be an ideal figure of solidarity for the people of Kyrgyzstan.
 Theoretically, the symbol of the historic figure of unity would help quell the tensions.

 Unfortunately, Ala-Too Square would become the location of the Tulip revolution in 2005.
 The protest was due to the dubious results of a parliamentary election and the protestors grew violent when the government refused to acknowledge their demands.
 Eventually, the protestors would storm the presidential office building forcing the president – Askar Akayev – to flee the country and resign his position.

 Victory Square was completed in 1986 in dedication to the great war and the suffering that the Soviets had to endure to secure victory.
 As a result, “Monument of Victory” is the centerpiece of the square.
 Additionally, the arches are symbolic of the yurt crown “tunduk” which is similar to the symbol at the center of the sun’s rays on their national flag.